THE MOST USED APPS ON MY CHROMEBOOK, AND

 WHY THEY'RE THERE

 - Clock Calendar.
-Clock Calendar adds a nice convenient Month view Calendar and Clock that can be used like a widget.
+I've replaced Dashboard with Clock Calendar as Dashboard has stopped working, and Clock Calendar adds a nice convenient Month view Calendar and Clock that can be used like a widget.

 - Google Drive.
 It's essential for me to always have quick access to all of my work with more advanced features than using Files.